ThirthaS/Movie_App/README.md

 # Choices made
-Used axios for fetching response from the api and route-router-dom for routing purpose Separated style files, components, pages, and Context files for better understanding and generic purpose.
+Used axios for fetching response from the api and route-router-dom for routing purpose Separated style files, components, pages, and Context files for Separation of Concern and to make it more generic.